Our fundamental approach to theological education.

 BSK is affordable.

 Our tuition is very reasonable, and we charge no additional student fees.
-In a survey of graduates 80% accumulated no seminary debt.
+In a recent survey of graduates over 80% accumulated no seminary debt.

 BSK is intimate.

 Our small student body allows our community to retain its intimacy and ensures that students received focused faculty attention.
-Community is a vital aspect of our approach to theological education and is visible in weekly shared meals with facutly and students, our chapel experiences, and even the breaks duing classes.
+Community is a vital aspect of our approach to theological education.

 BSK graduates are in demand.